mihirgathani/Wildfire_Analysis_Project/README.md

 3. [**Time Series of Wildfire Smoke Estimates and AQI for Mesa, AZ (1964-2024)**](./Output%20Files/Visualization%203.jpg): This time series graph compares the annual wildfire smoke estimates calculated for Mesa, AZ, with the calculated yearly average EPA's Air Quality Index (AQI) data from 1964 to 2024.

+4. [**Reflection**](./Data%20512_%20Part%201_%20Project%20Reflection.pdf): This file contains the reflection answering questions about the visualazations, learnings and collaborations.

 ## Potential Considerations: